-With the recognition of the contribution of the Washington State Census Board, the Governor proposed, and the state legislature approved, continuation of the program from 1945-47, which was renewed biannually for the next 20 years (Swanson 2016:19-25).
+With the recognition of the contribution of the Washington State Census Board, the Governor proposed, and the state legislature approved, continuation of the program from 1945-47, which was then renewed biannually for the next 20 years (Swanson 2016:19-25).
 The State Census Board was governed by a committee, but Schmid was effectively in charge of operations through his role as Executive Secretary.
 Although funding the Board had to be approved in biannual appropriations, its continuation assured long-term funding to provide local-area population estimates by Calvin Schmid.
 These funds made it possible for the founding of the UW Office of Population Research in 1947.

 Prior to UW Office of Population Research, the only other university with a population center was Princeton, which was founded in the late 1930s with a grant from the Milbank Memorial Fund (Phillip Hauser founded the Population Research Center at the University of Chicago in 1947).
-In naming the UW program, Schmid followed the example of Princeton in naming the new center, the Office of Population Research.
+In naming the UW program, Schmid adopted the example of Princeton program, the "Office of Population Research."

 The funds from the State Census Board were largely used to fund sociology graduate students at the University of Washington-this was a win-win arrangement.
-Graduate students were relatively low cost, but very able workers, who could use their mathematical aptitude and demographic training to provide population estimates for all towns and cities in Washington State.
+Graduate students were relatively low cost, but very able, workers who could use their mathematical aptitude and demographic training to provide population estimates for all towns and cities in Washington State.
 Although Schmid provided training and oversight to ensure accuracy, graduate students did much of the day-to-day work of the Board.
 Graduate students were typically hired from year to year without expectation of permanent employment.

-On the other side of the ledger, there was virtually no state or grant funding for graduate students at the University of Washington (or at most universities) in the 1940s or 1950s.
+The availability of research funds to support graduate students filled a void since there was virtually no state or grant funding for doctoral programs at the University of Washington or other major state universities in the 1940s or 1950s.
 The eminence of few universities during this period-Chicago, Columbia, and few others-was largely because of their role in producing PhDs (and supporting graduate students) that were hired by colleges and universities throughout the country.

-Based on the reputation of the WashingtonState Census Board (and its operational arm, the UW Office of Population Research), Schmid also received contracts from several Washington State agencies for additional data (Swanson 2016: 22-33).
+Based on the reputation of the Washington State Census Board (and its operational arm, the UW Office of Population Research), Schmid also received contracts from several Washington State agencies for additional data (Swanson 2016: 22-33).
 The State requested population projections as well as post censal population estimates.
-There were also occasional complaints by towns and cities that the Census Board population estimates were "too low."
-Since any correction required evidence, the UW Office of Population Research offered to take a current census (using the housing unit method) with graduate student labor.
-The field methods developed by UW graduate students (under Schmid's direction) were innovative applications of Census Bureau operations.
+An additional source of funding for the UW Office of Population Research was conducting ad hoc censuses for towns and cities that considered the decennial censuses or other population estimates were too low.
+The field methods for ad hoc local censuses by UW graduate students (under Schmid's direction) were innovative applications of Census Bureau operations.